anoma/juvix/docs/reference/language/modules_old.md

 ## Defining a module

-The `module` keyword stars the declaration of a module followed by its name and body.
+The `module` keyword starts the declaration of a module followed by its name and body.
 The module declaration ends with the `end` keyword.

 ```juvix